siljeangelvik/react-portfolio/README.md

 The images displayed above are screenshots of the Portfolio website on desktop.

 ## Description

-Explore a showcase of my work and passions through this interactive portfolio website, meticulously crafted with React.
-I invite you to delve into the digital realm I've created, where creativity meets technology.
+This portfolio isn't just a collection of web pages;
+it's a testament to the power of React.
+With its dynamic user interfaces and smooth navigation, React brings life to the digital canvas.
+Every element you see here has been carefully designed and optimized for a seamless user experience.

 ## Built With

 - [React](https://reactjs.org/)
 - [React Leaflet](https://react-leaflet.js.org/)
 - [React Router DOM](https://reactrouter.com/web/guides/quick-start)